-Warming turmeric and ginger make this creamy Butternut Squash Soup perfect for cool weather.
-Roasted carrots and apples help to build flavor.
+Warming turmeric and ginger make this creamy Butternut Squash and Carrot Soup perfect for cool weather.
+Roasted carrots and ginger build flavor.
 This soup is cozy and satisfying, but also just happens to be full of good-for-you ingredients, is vegan, paleo, keto, and W30 friendly.

-If you've been following my Instagram stories this month, you may have noticed this Butternut Squash Soup on near-constant rotation.
+This Butternut Squash Soup is on near-constant rotation at our house.
 It’s a new twist on my household’s favorite smooth soup, and, as much as I love soups and stews, this may be my personal all-time favorite (a close second is my simple, flavorful Chicken and Butternut Squash Soup).

 The “magic” of this soup comes from a few extra ingredients that amplify the flavor of the squash.
 While butternut squash is the star, apples and carrots play supporting roles to give the soup layers of flavor and a subtle natural sweetness.
 The only time-consuming step is to roast all of those vegetables beforehand.
 This concentrates their flavors and makes this soup so satisfying that it can be served all on its own or with just some crusty bread for dipping.